Certified Group Service (CGS)

 - Seeds the caller as the group's first owner.

+Both are service-level operations (aud = the service's own DID), since the group does not yet exist in the service when they run.
 From then on, the group's DID is co-governed through CGS: owners promote admins, admins manage members, and members interact with the repository subject to the permission matrix above.

 Storage